hippogriffin/ess-helm/README.md

 From the project root: `ct lint`

-This will iterate over all charts in `charts/` and test them with all values files matching `charts/<chart name>/ci/*-values.yaml`.
+This will test the chart with all values files matching `charts/matrix-stack/ci/*-values.yaml`.

 From a sub-chart directory: `ct lint --charts . --validate-maintainers=false`